Power operations in the Kunneth spectral sequence and commutative HFp-algebras: The K unneth spectral sequence

 It might be said that the spectral sequence hides the operations in a lower filtration.
 Even when the KSS collapses at $E_2$, there is a difference between operations in $\Tor$ and operations in homotopy as we will see in \ref{sec:comps}.
 Any reference to operations will of course be to homotopical operations that only exist on the spectral sequence.
+Essentially, the operations on induced by the $\Hi$-structure on the filtration lift one filtration higher than expected and so we see that they are not algebraic.
+One could imagine attempting to construct operations on some later page of the spectral sequence.
+However, there is no finite page at which all operations will eventually be defined algebraically.
+Such a construction would imply that there is a limit to how far the homotopical operations can decrease filtration (beyond what is predicted by the $\Hi$-structure) and examples show that there is no lower bound to this.